About the Rebuild Texas Fund

 The Michael & Susan Dell Foundation leveraged 18 years of programmatic and funding experience with a dedicated team to manage the distribution of funds to organizations on the ground in the affected areas in Texas.
 In partnership with the OneStar Foundation, the Rebuild Texas Fund programmatic team at the Michael & Susan Dell Foundation proactively engaged disaster relief, recovery, and rebuilding experts and practitioners in the field.
 Our work was built on working with, and listening to, a multitude of creative and committed people across government, community, national and international organizations, businesses, and most especially, those living the reality of this disaster every day.

-Who are the other funders or partners in the fund?
+Who were the other funders or partners in the fund?

 More than 33,000 generous donors joined together to raise $100 million for Rebuild Texas Fund.
 You can find a complete list of our fund partners who donated $100,000 or more here.